COVID-19 protests in the United States: Response

 On April 16, President Donald Trump issued guidelines for how to phase out restrictions, saying that governors would decide how to reopen their own states and suggesting a cautious three-phase approach.
 The next day he reacted to the protests against social restrictions by encouraging the protests, tweeting "LIBERATE MICHIGAN!" and "LIBERATE MINNESOTA!"
 Trump has continued to defend the protesters by saying; "They seem very responsible to me" and "These are people expressing their views."
-Stephen Moore, a right-wing member of his economic council, was criticised for comparing the protesters to Rosa Parks.
+Stephen Moore, a right-wing member of his economic council, was criticized for comparing the protesters to Rosa Parks.
 Maia Niguel Hoskin of Vox claimed that "ignorance, privilege, and anti-black racism" was a main factor behind the protests.

 On April 20, 2020, Facebook announced that it was blocking events and messages from anti-quarantine protest groups "when gatherings do not follow the health parameters established by the government and are therefore unlawful".
 The governors of New Jersey and Nebraska say they have not asked Facebook to take down the posts.
-Despite Facebook apparently acting on its own volition, Donald Trump, Jr. claimed Facebook was "colluding with state governments to quash free speech".
+Despite Facebook apparently acting on its own volition, Donald Trump Jr. claimed Facebook was "colluding with state governments to quash free speech".